sa-nouri/Direction-of-Arrival/L1_Homotopy_V2/README.md

 ## L1 Homotopy Package

 l1homotopy is a highly versatile homotopy program that can solve a variety of L1-norm minimization problems using a warm start.
+Needless to say, some of these implementations are based on Salman Asif's implementations, which are available on [L1-homotopy](https://github.com/sasif/L1-homotopy.git).

 l1homotopy.m is the main function that solves the following homotopy program: